Image Slider

 The intimate and charming interiors of Scotch & Branch, featuring actual branches decorating the ceiling.

-This intimate whiskey-focused cocktail bar is named after the Scottish name for a classic cocktail: whiskey and water, with “branch” being a charming local term for water.
-In fact, this branch water used to come directly from the stream that the distillery would be built on.
+This intimate, whiskey-focused cocktail bar is named after the Scottish name for a “whiskey and water,” with “branch” once being a charming local term for water.
+In fact, this branch of water was once drawn directly from the stream from which the distillery would eventually be built.

 The twist on a classic at Scotch & Branch cocktail bar in Kyoto: the Scotch and Branch Cocktail.

-Of course, you can experience the finest whiskey-based cocktails in their purest form with their Scotch and Branch Cocktail, elevating the classic cocktail with a branded ice cube, small branches and a secret ingredient even we couldn’t pry out of them.
+Sample the finest whiskey-based cocktails in their purest form with their classic Scotch and Branch Cocktail, elevated with a branded ice cube, small branches, and a secret ingredient the bartenders won’t reveal.

 The Tipsy Tea Party cocktail at Scotch & Branch, served in a cute tea cup and garnished with flowers.

-For those feeling a bit more adventurous and a lot more fancy, the Tipsy Tea Party has all the elegance of afternoon tea with all the lavish flavors of your favorite cocktail sours.
+Feeling adventurous?
+The Tipsy Tea Party combines the elegance of afternoon tea with all the lavish flavors of your cocktail sours.

 The panoramic views of K36 The Bar & Rooftop, looking over Kyoto at sunset.

-Walk — or perhaps merrily skip, by this point — towards The Hotel Seiryu Kyoto Kiyomizu in Kyoto’s Hisgashiyama District and you’ll discover K36 The Bar & Rooftop.
+Walk — or perhaps merrily skip, by this point — to The Hotel Seiryu Kyoto Kiyomizu in the Higashiyama District and you’ll discover K36 The Bar & Rooftop.

-Before you even get to the innovative cocktails on display here, you can’t help but be mesmerized by the panoramic views of Kyoto — a sight that is perhaps even more breathtaking as the sun begins to set, and the skyline begins to twinkle with lights.
+Even before tasting a cocktail, you’ll be mesmerized by the panoramic views of Kyoto — even more breathtaking at sunset, when the skyline begins to twinkle with lights.

 The titular Seiryu cocktail, an eye-catching blue shade with a sprig of herbs.

-Named after the hotel itself, the Seiryu isn’t afraid to fight for your attention, blending rum, elderflower liqueur, pineapple juice, blue curacao and rosemary to craft an eye-catching concoction.
+Named after the hotel itself, the Seiryu isn’t afraid to fight for your attention, blending rum, elderflower liqueur, pineapple juice, blue curacao, and rosemary into an eye-catching concoction.

 A modern twist on a classic with Seiryu’s Old Fashioned, topped with fruit and pink straws.